 In rare circumstances, it is possible to get too much Vitamin D. Gary Null, the famous alternative medicine advocate, actually became extremely ill from super high levels of Vitamin D — over a 100 nanograms per deciliter in the blood!
 One of his very own brand supplements got contaminated with high doses of Vitamin D, which caused him to suffer from severe fatigue and weakness.

 Case Study: Eczema, Asthma & Vitamin D

 One of my most memorable cases involving Vitamin D was with a 5-year-old boy I was treated for severe allergic eczema and asthma.
-He was this adorable, blue-eyed fair skinned child covered with a red, scaly rash from head to toe.
+He was this adorable, blue-eyed fair-skinned child covered with a red, scaly rash from head to toe.
 I evaluated him for his allergies, and he was highly allergic to several foods: eggs and milk.
-He also had strong positive tests to dust mites.
+He also had strong positive tests for dust mites.
 I instructed his mother to avoid the foods he tested positive for, and to encase his mattress and pillow with hypoallergenic covers to decrease the dust mite exposure.
 I also treated him with allergy drops for the dust mite.
 He was gradually starting to improve with all of these measures.